 Disadvantages There may be tumors that were not found, or the cancer may begin to grow more rapidly.
 And it’s not easy to keep from worrying.

-Survival rates are about the same for all procedures, but rates of incontinence, erectile dysfunction, and other problems are not.
-Any of these procedures may cause damage to nerves and nearby organs, permanent side effects, or life-threatening complications.
-Some of the cancer may escape in the process.
+Survival rates are about the same for all procedures, but rates of incontinence, erectile dysfunction, and other side effects are not.
+Any procedure could cause damage to nearby nerves and organs, allow cancer cells to escape, or lead to permanent side effects or life-threatening complications.

 The following descriptions are not complete.
 You must do a lot of research before you choose one of them.

 Premise Radiation damages cell DNA.
-Normal cells usually recover, cancer cells do not.
+Normal cells usually recover, cancer cells usually do not.

 Practice Patients go to a center once a day five times a week for six to eight weeks or twice a day for a shorter period.